B-UMMI/chewBBACA/README.md

      files.
 Alternatively, a single file with a list of paths to FASTA files, one per line.

-`-o` Output directory where the schema will be created.
+`-o` Output directory where the process will store

-`--cpu` (Optional) Number of CPU cores that will be used to run the
-        CreateSchema process (will be redefined to a lower value if it is equal to or exceeds the total number of available CPU cores)(default: 1).
+     intermediate files and create the schema's
+     directory.

+`--n` Name given to the folder that will store the schema
+      files.

+`--ptf` (Optional) Path to the Prodigal training file.
+We strongly
+        advise users to provide a Prodigal training file and to keep using the same training file to ensure consistent results (default: None).

 `--bsr` (Optional) BLAST Score Ratio value.
 Sequences with alignments
         with a BSR value equal to or greater than this value will be considered as sequences from the same gene (default: 0.6).

+`--l` (Optional) Minimum sequence length value.
+Coding sequences
+      shorter than this value are excluded (default: 201).

+`--t` (Optional) Genetic code used to predict genes and to translate
+      coding sequences (default: 11).

-`--ptf` (Optional) Path to the Prodigal training file.
-We strongly
+`--st` (Optional) CDS size variation threshold.
+Added to the schema's
-	advise users to provide a Prodigal training file and to keep using the same training file to ensure consistent results.
+       config file and used to identify alleles with a length value that deviates from the locus length mode during the allele calling process (default: 0.2).

+`--cpu` (Optional) Number of CPU cores that will be used to run the
+        CreateSchema process (will be redefined to a lower value if it is equal to or exceeds the total number of available CPU cores)(default: 1).

+`--pm` (Optional) Prodigal running mode (default: single).

+`--CDS` (Optional) If provided, input is a single or several FASTA
+        files with coding sequences (default: False).

 **Outputs:**

-One fasta file per distinct gene identified in the schema creation process in the `-o` directory that is created.
+One fasta file per distinct gene identified in the schema creation process in the `/path/to/OutputFolderName/SchemaName` directory.
 The name attributed to each fasta file in the schema is based on the genome of origin of the first allele of that gene and on the order of gene prediction (e.g.: `GCA-000167715-protein12.fasta`, first allele for the gene was identified in an assembly with the prefix `GCA-000167715` and the gene was the 12th gene predicted by Prodigal in that assembly).
+The CreateSchema process also creates a file, "cds_info.tsv", in `/path/to/OutputFolderName/` with the locations of the identified genes in each genome passed to create the schema.

 **Optional: determine annotations for loci in the schema**

-The CreateSchema process creates a file, "cds_info.tsv", with the locations of the identified genes in each genome passed to create the schema.
-The UniprotFinder process can be used to retrieve annotations for the loci in the schema through requests to the [uniprot SPARQL endpoint](http://sparql.uniprot.org/sparql).
+The UniprotFinder process can be used to retrieve annotations for the loci in the schema through requests to [UniProt's SPARQL endpoint](http://sparql.uniprot.org/sparql) and through alignment against the reference proteomes for a set of taxa.

 Basic usage:

 ```
-chewBBACA.py UniprotFinder -i schema_seed/ -t proteinID_Genome.tsv --cpu 4
+chewBBACA.py UniprotFinder -i /path/to/SchemaName -o /path/to/OutputFolderName -t /path/to/cds_info.tsv --taxa "Species Name" --cpu 4
 ```

 **Parameters**